gileck/youtube-ai-app/app-guildelines/client-server-communications.md

    - All API requests go through the single /api/process endpoint
    - The central processApiCall.ts handles routing to the correct API handler

-2. **API Registration**:
+2. **API Registration and Naming Flow**:
    - **ALWAYS register new APIs in apis.ts by importing directly from server.ts**
-   - The API name must be consistent across:
+   - The API name flow MUST follow this pattern:
-     - The name export in index.ts
+     1. DEFINE API names in index.ts
-     - The name import in server.ts
-     - The key in the apiHandlers object in apis.ts
-     - The name parameter in apiClient.call() in client.ts
+     2. IMPORT and RE-EXPORT API names in server.ts from index.ts
+     3. IMPORT API names in apis.ts from server.ts
+     4. IMPORT API names in client.ts from index.ts (NEVER from server.ts)
+   - This pattern ensures client code never imports server code directly

 3. **Client Access**:
    - **NEVER call apiClient directly from components or pages**